-Villanova would like to transform its main parking lots on Lancaster Avenue/Route 30 into residence halls, a state-of-the-art Performing Arts Center, a University-operated retail space and a parking garage.
-The University plans to move students and their vehicles from the neighborhoods onto campus.
-This project would provide housing for 85% of Villanova’s undergraduate student body, which would help to make Villanova more competitive as an institution, increase student and parent satisfaction, improve relations with the surrounding community and greatly improve the attractiveness of the visual landscape on Lancaster Avenue.
+Villanova is transforming the parking lots along Lancaster Avenue into space that will feature upper-class residence halls, a Performing Arts Center, a parking garage, University-operated retail and a pedestrian bridge at Church Walk.
+The addition of these residence halls will allow Villanova to provide housing for 85% of its undergraduate student body.
+This project will make Villanova more competitive as an institution, increase student and parent satisfaction, improve relations with the surrounding community and greatly improve the attractiveness of the visual landscape along Lancaster Avenue.

-How will the project impact the community and the neighbors?
+How will the project benefit the community and the neighbors?

 How much will the project cost and how will Villanova pay for it?

 The project budget, exclusive of the Performing Arts Center, is $225 million.
 Funds will come from a combination of University investment, borrowing, and public and private contributions.
 The budget is still being finalized for the Performing Arts Center, which will be funded entirely by donor contributions.

 What financial impact will this project have on Radnor Township?